Florio family: Fourth generation: Decline

-At his death in 1891 Ignazio Sr. left his two sons, Ignazio Florio Jr. and Vincenzo Florio, with assets valued at around 100 million lire.
+At his death in 1891, Ignazio Sr. left his two sons, Ignazio Florio Jr. and Vincenzo Florio, with assets valued at around 100 million lire.
 The eldest son, Ignazio Junior, succeeded his father in running the family business.
 He acted as a patron of the arts in Palermo, financing and monitoring the progress of various projects and making the Sicilian city an important meeting point for the international jet set of the time.
 His wife, Francesca Paola Jacona della Motta dei baroni di San Giuliano was known as the "Queen of Palermo", as she became a prominent protagonist of the Belle Époque in Palermo.

 However, In the beginning of the 1900s, as international competition increased and the economic importance was moving to the north of Italy, to the cities of Milan, Turin and Genoa, the family had to face an increasingly deteriorated economic reality resulting in bankruptcies and closures of activity.
 Despite the increasing economic difficulties, the Florios maintained their expensive way of life.
 After the sale of Villa Florio all'Olivuzza in 1924, the family moved to Rome.
-Between 1925 and 1935 the economic collapse deprived Ignazio Junior of all his assets.
-In 1935 Donna Franca's jewels and their furniture and real estate were auctioned in Palermo.
+Between 1925 and 1935, the economic collapse deprived Ignazio Junior of all his assets.
+In 1935, Donna Franca's jewels, furniture and real estate were auctioned in Palermo.

 With the generation of the sons of Ignazio Jr., the third Ignazio and Vincenzo, the House of Florio reached the height of fame and prestige, but also the beginning of a dramatic decline.
 From the highs during the belle époque, with the splendours of the family and the triumphs of Ignazio's beautiful wife, the mythical Franca Florio, sung about by poets and immortalised by the most prestigious artists of the time.
-To the lows of the bankruptcy of the family's immense economic empire, which between revivals and relapses would slowly wear away between 1908 and 1935, finally leaving them in the most squalid and painful misery.
+To the lows of the bankruptcy of the family's immense economic empire, which, between revivals and relapses, would slowly wear away between 1908 and 1935, finally leaving them in the most squalid and painful misery.

 The rise and decline of the Florio family is mentioned as a good example of the Buddenbrooks syndrome, referring to the novel Buddenbrooks by German author Thomas Mann, the 1929 Nobel Prize in Literature, published in 1901.
 The Buddenbrooks syndrome is used by business historians to explain the inability of a family business dynasty to survive beyond the third generation:

 The first generation of proprietors supposedly possesses the pioneering character, striving for money and creating a successful business.
 The second generation, it is alleged, exerts itself in strengthening the firm and increasing its recognition and social prestige.
 The third generation sometimes lacks dedication to the management of the family business, preferring leisure and non-productive activities.